GolosChain/cyberway/docs/TestnetBlockProducerHowTo.md

-# CyberWay Testnet: How to setup and run BlockProducer node
+# CyberWay Testnet: How to setup and run Validator node
 ## Hardware and software requirements
   - VDS: 1 vCPU, 2Gb Ram, 10Gb HDD should be enough
   - Ubuntu 16.04 or 18.04 recommended, any other system able to run docker images could work but untested.